wicked-rainman/SolarClock/README.md

 # SolarClock
 <img src="./images/SolarClock.jpg" width="800" height="600">

 This project shouldn't be confused with a plan to design a clock that's powered by solar energy.
 That would be just too useful.
 Instead, it represents an attempt at calculating the time based on the position of the sun.

-Yes, you could look at your watch, get the time from the Internet, listen to the radio or even look at a classic garden sun dial.
+Yes, you could look at your watch, get the time from the Internet, listen to the pips on the radio or even look at a classic garden sun dial.
 That's not the point.

-I can't pretend this thing will have any value - it's more of a nonsense machine bred out of boredom.
+I can't pretend when I finish this it will have much value - it's more of a nonsense machine bred out of boredom.
 Regardless, I do think it will be interesting to see how accurately time can be calculated using a bunch of electronics and some 3D tat.

-There will probably be two components in all of this:
+There will probably end up being two components in all of this:

-- A "Stepper motor server" being driven via an M5Atom-matrix, although any esp32/Arduino type platform would work.
+- A "Stepper motor server" being driven via an M5Atom-matrix, although any esp32/Arduino type platform would do.
 I chose the Matrix because I had one spare and could make use of the LED array for informative visual effects.
 - A "Stepper client" that will read light values and instruct the server how far to rotate after each reading.
-This component is based round an M5Stick because it's got a built in battery which negates the need for trailing wires being dragged round on a rotating platform.
+This component is based round an M5Stick because it's got a built in battery that negates the need for trailing wires being dragged round on a rotating platform.

-When I started out on this venture, I tried using an I2C based compass for azimuth alignment.
+When I started out on this venture, I tried using an I2C based compass (LSM303) for azimuth alignment.
 It claimed a 0.1 degree resolution, but after some failed tests and a bit of reading I discovered that although the resolution is good, accuracy is +-5 degrees.
 Given that the earth rotates through 11 degrees in an hour, It just wouldn't provide the accuracy I was looking for.
 So, in the end I went back to the drawing board and came up with a timing disk design.
-The main drawback of this is you need to ensure the light sensing unit is facing directly north when you press the go button.
+The main drawback of this approach is you need to ensure the light sensing unit is facing directly north when you press the go button.

 When I eventually abandon this project I'm probably going to try and design a digital compass (with moving parts) that might actually do the job.

 ## Components - Stepper motor server

 - M5Atom matrix (*The Stepper motor WiFi server platform*)
-- 28BYJ-48 5V stepper motor
+- 28BYJ-48 5V stepper motor with ULN2003 driver
 - Infra-red photo interrupter sensor
 - Round button-type spirit level
-- GT2 200 tooth belt
-- GT2 20 tooth belt pulley
+- GT2 200 tooth belt, 20 and 60 tooth belt pulley
-- GT1 60 tooth belt pulley
 - 5mm brass rod
 - Pulley tensioner bearing (*14mm od, 5mm id*)
 - 3d M3 inserts (12)
 - Assortment of M3 machine screws
 - 3D printed components - as stored in the STL directory
-- (Maybe A will to carry on living and have a real life when it isn't raining)
+- (Maybe a desire to wait for a day when it isn't raining and you can see the sun?)

 ## Components - Stepper client